 The Big Data technology has transformed the data storage with Operational Data Lakes (ODL), which can store both structured and unstructured raw data.
 Popular Big Data processing platforms like Apache Hadoop, Apache Storm, Google BigQuery, and others provide open-source frameworks, which allow for parallel processing by distributing huge data sets across many servers.

 It has opened a novel approach to data processing.
 Deep analytics techniques represent an evolution from a discrete analysis of structured data towards a connected analysis of unstructured and real-time data.
 By analyzing the behavioral patterns of each customer (spending, transaction patterns, average balance, geolocation, etc.), the deep analytics system can detect anomalies and red flag a potentially fraudulent activity.
 It looks for trends and relationships between similar attacks and creates real-time algorithms for spotting suspicious activities.
-For instance, Danske Bank struggled with cybersecurity for years with a and 1,200 false positive alarms a day.
+For instance, Danske Bank struggled with cybersecurity for years with a 40% fraud detection rate and 1,200 false positive alarms a day.
 After implementing deep learning solutions paired with advanced analytics, the bank reduced the false-positive cases by 60% and contributed to the increase of the operating profit.

 Those adaptive behavioral and cognitive analytics are efficient at distinguishing between fraud and genuine unusual activities.
 These algorithms build profiles for customer’s activity type and frequency.
 When an interaction occurs, the information about the type of device, location, and a number of purchases is evaluated.
 Those behaviors make a customer portrait that can be used for accurate credit card fraud detection.
 Biometric data, like mouse movements and clicks, allow machine learning algorithms to examine the very nature of the interaction between users and banking websites, and establish a scenario signaling the possibility of potential malicious activity.